vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 The meaning of the mantram is: adiyEn aspiring for Moksham \(Mumukshu\) seek refuge \(SaraNam aham prapadhyE\) in that resplendent Lord, who creates Brahma first and blesses him with the vedAs also; my intellect shines on account of this effulgent Lord.

-KumAra VaradAchar Swamy quotes the above mantram and points out that this slOkam reveals the meaning of the Sruthi Vaakyam \(ithi Sruthi siddham artham prakaTayan\).
-It is clear that the words and the sentiments of this mantram are tightly integrated into this slOkam by Swamy Desikan.
+KumAra VaradAchar Swamy quotes the above mantram and points out that this shloka reveals the meaning of the Sruthi Vaakyam \(ithi Sruthi siddham artham prakaTayan\).
+It is clear that the words and the sentiments of this mantram are tightly integrated into this shloka by Swamy Desikan.
 Sri D.

-Ramaswamy IyengAr gives a nice analysis of the overlap of this Upanishad mantram with the passages of the slOkam this way:
+Ramaswamy IyengAr gives a nice analysis of the overlap of this Upanishad mantram with the passages of the shloka this way:

-"The first half of this slOkam refers to: 1. the Lord’s self-evident nature \(i.e.\), ever existing on His own 2.
+"The first half of this shloka refers to: 1. the Lord’s self-evident nature \(i.e.\), ever existing on His own 2.
 Srimathvam, ever associated with Lakshmi in nithya yOgam or eternal union

 3. KalyANa guNaakarathvam, possession of all auspicious guNams 4. creation of Brahma in the first instance and through him the entire created cosmos as an act of grace\( karuNayaa\) and 5. revelation of the VedAs.

-The third quarter of this slOkam refers to Prapatthi as the only means for 28
+The third quarter of this shloka refers to Prapatthi as the only means for 28

 Moksham.
 For, the only other means, Bhakti Yoga has to depend on Prapatthi to get over several hurdles in its course.
 Readers will remember how the charama slOka has been interpreted only to refer to anga Prapatthi even by Ramanuja in his GeethA BhAshya.
 It was Desika who first incorporated the charama slOka as a self sufficient and immediate means to Moksha in his Taathparya chandrikaa, a gloss on Ramanuja’s GeethA bhAshya, and also in the charama slOka adhikAra of Srimad Rahasya Thraya Saaram.
-In this slOkam, Desika refers to both those aspects of Prapatthi only to demonstrate the Lord is easy of approach \(sulabham\) only to those, who rely on Prapatthi either as a direct means or an adjunct to Bhakthi yoga.
+In this shloka, Desika refers to both those aspects of Prapatthi only to demonstrate the Lord is easy of approach \(sulabham\) only to those, who rely on Prapatthi either as a direct means or an adjunct to Bhakthi yoga.
 Having said so much about the Lord, who is the goal and about Prapatthi as the means, Desika does Prapatthi in the last Quarter of this slOka in the words of the Upanishad”.

 </details>